 Traffic Control Plans are required for any construction activity or special event that will disrupt traffic flow on city streets, and must be prepared in accordance with the CA MUTCD and the San Diego Regional Standard Drawings.
 The traffic control plans must be prepared by a licensed traffic control company or a licensed Traffic Engineer.

-Traffic control plans for construction are normally submitted as part of an Encroachment application through the Engineering Department.
+Traffic control plans for construction are normally submitted as part of an Encroachment application (Sewer Lateral application) through the Engineering Department.
 Contact 760.643.5383 for more information on Encroachment.

 Traffic control plans for special events are submitted with a special event permit through the Human Resources/Risk Management Department.
 Special Events: 760.643.5377.